kalabox/kalabox-app-php/docs/users/cli.md

 services
 --------

 Displays relevant connection information for your PHP services.
-You can use this information to connect to your database from an external DB client like [SQLPro](http://www.sequelpro.com/) or to enter correct DB credentials during the setup of Drupal sites.
+You can use this information to connect to your database from an external DB client like [SQLPro](http://www.sequelpro.com/) or to enter correct DB credentials during the setup of PHP sites.

 `kbox services`